-• Plan for Accessibility:
+Plan for Accessibility:

-In terms of the sample, WBU tried its best to make it as inclusive and as simple as possible and that's why WBU had to spend a lot of time in selecting the most accessible platform to collect data.
-WBU ended up having to use two platforms, google form and survey monkey.
+In terms of the sample, WBU tried its best to make it as inclusive and as simple as possible and that is why WBU had to spend a lot of time in selecting the most accessible platform to collect data.
+WBU ended up using two platforms, google form and survey monkey.
 When WBU talks about accessibility, they often leave out usability and how friendly those platforms are.
-And the biggest challenge WBU is still facing is the captcha when you need to enter to prove you are not a robot. it remains quite difficult when you have to listen to mp3 file, or where you have to try to understand where you have to enter the words, the letters or whatever.
-The captcha is still something that WBU is really concerned about, in terms of accessibility.
+And the biggest challenge WBU is still facing is the captcha when you need to enter to prove you are not a robot.
+This remains quite difficult when you have to listeno a mp3 file or understand where to enter words or letters.
+The captcha is still something that WBU is concerned about, in terms of accessibility.
 WBU wishes those platforms could provide a direct voice assistance service when completing those surveys.
-So perhaps instead of typing or selecting the choice of text or numbers, a system that would allow people to do it via speaking to the system or something like that.
+So perhaps instead of typing or selecting the choice of text or numbers, a system that would allow people to do it via speaking to the system or something similar.

-Consider the Digital literacy of respondents
+Consider the digital literacy of respondents

-Second WBU needed to consider the digital literacy of respondents which is another big element when defining the tools that you are going to use to collect the data.
+Secondly, WBU needed to consider the digital literacy of respondents which is another big element when defining the tools that you are going to use to collect the data.
 The type of survey platform used put all the responsibility to provide data on the respondents, because it was assumed that the respondent has a device that they can use.
-WBU saw the evidence of this in the survey respondents, you could clearly see from the demographics that people who actually under this pandemic were listed as one of the main risk groups, meaning people over 60, their response rate was lower.
+WBU saw the evidence of this in the survey The demographics indicated that people more at risk, such as those over 60, had a lower response rate.
 Unless you have other methods to support respondents give their data, this can be a limitation of the survey and the data you collect.
-In more general terms then, digital literacy is definitely something that we should invest more and more in this type of pandemic.
-Because apparently now in this kind of pandemic, where we all have quickly shifted into a more online world, WBU assumed that people with disabilities were able to shift into this more online world, which is not the case.
+Generally, digital literacy should have more investment.
+Because apparently now in this kind of pandemic, where we all have quickly shifted into a more online world, WBU assumed that persons with disabilities were able to shift into this more online world, which has not been the case.